AndrewBennett92/JET-switcher-gantt-example/README.md

 # JET-switcher-gantt-example
-Sample app for the bug with dynamically adding gantt chart
+Sample app for the bug with dynamically adding gantt chart inside switcher component